stephanieplopez/CodeDebugging/README.md

 To build it, you will need to download and unpack the latest (or recent) version of Maven (https://maven.apache.org/download.cgi) and put the `mvn` command on your path.

 Then, you will need to install a Java 1.8 (or higher) JDK (not JRE!), and make sure you can run `java` from the command line.
-Now you can run
+You should be able to run
-`mvn clean install` and Maven will compile your project, an put the results it in a jar file in the `target` directory.
+`mvn clean install`.
+Maven will compile your project and put the results in a jar file in the `target` directory.

 How you run this code is up to you, some great IDEs are: [NetBeans](https://netbeans.org/), [Intellij IDEA](https://www.jetbrains.com/idea/), or [Eclipse](https://eclipse.org/ide/).